RoboCoin/robocoin-connector/README.md

 Run "node scripts/setConfigParam.js".
 When prompted, leave the Kiosk ID blank, parameter name is robocoin.baseUrl and the value is "https://notsureyet.robocoin.com/api/0".

+Run "node scripts/addUser.js yourusername".
+Note the output and save the generated password somewhere.

+Run from the database command shell

+        INSERT INTO users (username, password_hash) values ('yourusername', 'the-hash-from-the-previous-step');

 In the directory containing package.json, run:

         npm install